- Tools and Resources

 - Winter Weather Safety

 Snow Emergency Parking Ban

 If snow is forecast for Waukee, the Public Works Department will implement the City's snow ordinance (Waukee Municipal Code, Chapter 68.14 and emergency parking ban.
-During this time, public street parking is prohibited.
-The ban shall continue through the duration of the snow or ice storm and the 48-hour period following the end of the weather event or other time designated by the Public Works Department.
-The removal of vehicles from the streets allows crews to efficiently and safely work to clear streets of snow; it also allows emergency vehicles accessible passage through City streets.
+During this time, parking on public streets is not allowed.
+The ban will last the duration of the snow or ice storm and the 48-hour period following the end of the weather event or other time designated by the Public Works Department.
+Removing vehicles from streets allows crews to efficiently and safely work to clear streets of snow; it also allows emergency vehicles accessible passage through City streets.

 If the snow ordinance is put into effect during the overnight hours, consideration will be given to allow citizens time to move their vehicles the next morning.

-Every attempt is made to get our streets clear of snow as quickly and safely as possible after a snow storm.
-Please give consideration to moving your vehicle off the street prior to retiring for the evening or departing for work in the morning when snow is forecast.
+Every attempt is made to get our streets clear of snow as quickly and safely as possible after a snowstorm.
+You can help by watching forecasts and moving your vehicle off the street prior to retiring for the evening or departing for work in the morning when snow is expected.

-The ordinance news is shared with the local media, on the City website, through social media and via Nixle (see below).
+The ordinance news is shared with the local media, at Waukee.org, through City of Waukee social media (Facebook, Twitter and Nextdoor) and Nixle (see below).
 If it is snowing/snow-covered, but you are unsure of whether the parking ban is effect, it is best to err on the side of caution and avoid parking in the street.

 Snow Emergency Alerts Through Nixle

 The Nixle program allows the City of Waukee to instantly connect with residents via text message and email to relay important information, such as snow ordinance declarations and winter weather issues.
 You can register online free of charge!